HughP/Lexical-Database-Archiving-Stats/2015-Hawaii/Formulas/Formulas.md

 When completed I should be able to make the following claim: To acomplish the comparison, statistical tests of the data were completed.
 I have applied two statsitical tests to only the responses recived and not the additional tokens discovered through OLAC and the Language & Culture Archive catalogue.

+Two options are = 1. what is the likelyhood that the groups are different and 2. what is the liklyhood that the groups are the same...
+Proving that groups are the same is harder to do.
+But proving that groups are different is easier.
+Fisher's exact test 2x2 tables is preey easy math. and will give a differens test.
+I can show straight data and percentages when I want to show comparisons between the two groups.

 ###Chi Square
 To do this I used the chi sqhare test in python as described here: http://docs.scipy.org/doc/scipy-0.14.0/reference/generated/scipy.stats.chisquare.html
 This test was run on [Data File 1](https://github.com/HughP/Lexical-Database-Archiving-Stats/blob/master/2015-Hawaii/data/Anonymized%20Participant%20data%20-%20(about%20data%20file%201).md).

 My condern with the Chi Square test is that it will not work in a two part population.
 And rather a Binomial test should be used.

+Binomial Test - Crititally are they the same.

 * http://en.wikipedia.org/wiki/Binomial_test
 * http://www.graphpad.com/guides/prism/6/statistics/index.htm?stat_binomial.htm

 ###Prop Test
 as described here: http://stattrek.com/hypothesis-test/difference-in-proportions.aspx

 ##Credits
 Stats are not my strong point.
 I consulted with three friends *A, M, & Z* to look at which formulas to use.